fibrahim95/Knowledge-Transfer-Workshop/README.md

 Finally, please check the your anaconda environment is `myEnvs`.
 Write some codes and print `Welcome to Knowledge Transfer Workshop!`.
 Make sure it is working.
 ![Screenshot (6)](https://user-images.githubusercontent.com/70914271/194883100-abbe2e2d-fa5f-4748-9d31-4fb4f271004e.png)

+Congratulations!!
+You made to install Anaconda,Jupyter-Notebook and VS Code.
+You guys can play around with Jupyter-Notebook before the workshop will carried out to ensure your Notebook is working well.
+Here you guys can go through some python tutorials in this [link](https://www.w3schools.com/python/).
+Good luck!!!